Virtuouz/MechanicTemplate/src/services/a-c-and-heating.md

           description: >-
             A properly functioning A/C and heating system is crucial for your comfort and safety, whether you're braving summer heat or winter chills.
-At \[Mechanic Shop Name\], we provide expert diagnosis and repair for all vehicle makes and models.
+At \[\[st.name\]\], we provide expert diagnosis and repair for all vehicle makes and models.
 From recharging your A/C to fixing faulty heating systems, we’ve got you covered.
           buttons: []
           headingHierarchy: h2
         styles: